Ryan Young

-Jennifer Petrie, a proven winner who has cemented her status as not only one of the premier volleyball minds in the country but as one of the most successful and decorated leaders in San Diego sports history, will enter her 27th season as San Diego volleyball’s head coach in 2025.
+Jennifer Petrie, a proven winner who has cemented her status as not only one of the premier volleyball minds in the country but as one of the most successful, decorated, and respected leaders in San Diego sports history, will enter her 28th season as San Diego volleyball’s head coach in 2026.

 JENNIFER PETRIE'S ACCOLADES AT A GLANCE